Sam-Pewton/prodex/README.md

 - Confluence (not working currently)
     - What does it do?
     - Required Properties
-        - atlassian_token
+        - atlassian_token:
             The token for your Atlassian instance.
             Can be generated at https://id.atlassian.com/manage-profile/security/api-tokens
-        - atlassian_user
+        - atlassian_user:
             Your username/email for the Atlassian instance.
-        - atlassian_domain
+        - atlassian_domain:
             The domain for the Atlassian instance.
             Note it must begin with the scheme of the URL (most probably https://)
     - Example